2011 – 2013

 “Protect The Kingdom”

 The interplay between code-maker and code- breaker is a never-ending cycle, as represented by the hand with the quill “chasing” the hand with the sword and vice-versa.
-Just as the Rossignols literally protected the king from his enemies’ swords, today’s infosec professionals are responsible for always staying one step ahead of cyber threats.
+Just as the Rossignols protected the king from his enemies’ swords, today’s infosec professionals are responsible for always staying one step ahead of cyber threats.
 The modern treatment of this concept brings old and new together in a bold way.

 Once the theme was selected, the next step was to build out the RSA Conference 2012 Identity System.
-The deliverable was extensive brand guide for voice and visual design as multiple subcontractors were responsible for production of various conference components.
+The deliverable was an extensive brand guide for voice and visual design as multiple subcontractors were responsible for the production of various conference components.
 Conference color palette was set as three colors to define the three primary phases of the conference.